JaDa757/JaDa757/README.md

 - 🌱 I’m currently learning **HTLM, CSS, and JavaScript with a focus on React**

-- 👯 I’m looking to collaborate on **Pretty much anything right now**
+- 👯 I’m looking to collaborate on **pretty much anything right now**

 - 📫 How to reach me **joshackerman777@gmail.com**